Resummed predictions for hadronic Higgs boson decays: Introduction

-Having a \geneva implementation of the $H\rightarrow b\bar{b}$ process is a necessary ingredient to produce an NNLOPS generator for the signal process $pp\rightarrow Vb\bar{b}$.
+Having a \geneva implementation of the $H\rightarrow b\bar{b}$ process will also allow us to produce an NNLOPS generator for the signal process $pp\rightarrow V(H\to b\bar{b})$.
 This can be achieved by combining the Higgs boson decay presented here with our previous calculation of the $VH$ production process~\cite{Alioli:2019qzz} in the narrow width approximation.
 Fixed-order calculations for the full $pp\rightarrow Vb\bar{b}$ process were performed in Ref.~\cite{Ferrera:2017zex,Caola:2017xuq,Gauld:2019yng} in the massless approximation -- more recently, a calculation with massive $b$-quarks also appeared~\cite{Behring:2020uzq}.
-An NNLOPS generator for $Wb\bar{b}$ production via the \minlo method was presented in~\cite{Astill:2018ivh}, while a separate NNLOPS $H\rightarrow b\bar{b}$ generator was also made available in Ref.~\cite{Bizon:2019tfo}.
+An NNLOPS generator for $W(H\to b\bar{b})$ production via the \minlo method~\cite{Hamilton:2012rf,Hamilton:2013fea,Monni:2019whf,Monni:2020nks} was presented in~\cite{Astill:2018ivh}, while a separate NNLOPS $H\rightarrow b\bar{b}$ generator was also made available in Ref.~\cite{Bizon:2019tfo}.
 Nonetheless, we believe an independent implementation of the combined corrections to both production and decay in the \geneva framework will provide a useful cross-check of previous results.
 We leave this development to a future publication.

 This paper is organised as follows.
 In \sec{TheoreticalFramework}, we briefly explain how resummed predictions are obtained from a factorisation formula derived in soft-collinear effective theory and provide numerical results for the resummed $\Tau_2$ distribution in $H\rightarrow b\bar{b}$ and $H\rightarrow gg$.
 In \sec{Genevapart}, we briefly recap the main features of the \geneva method relevant for the processes at hand.
 In particular, we discuss various implementation details, as well as how the matching to the parton shower is achieved.
 We present our \geneva results in \sec{genevaresults}.
 Finally, we report our conclusions and directions for future work in \sec{conc}, while we detail the construction of the phase space mappings used and the analytical NNLO decay rates in \apps{tau2map}{NNLOdecrates} respectively.